 • Fraud

-Smart data-driven solutions help foster control over products and assets, efficiently analyze data and retrieve comprehensive insights to prevent abnormal temperature levels, damages, spoilages, and inefficient inventory management which lead to inaccurate timelines and delays.
+Smart data-driven solutions help foster control over products and assets, efficiently analyze data, and retrieve comprehensive insights to prevent abnormal temperature levels, damages, spoilages, and inefficient inventory management which lead to inaccurate timelines and delays.
 Let’s take a look at some examples where big data in retail can bring value to your supply chain management.

 1. IoT-based asset tracking.
 This solution helps solve traceability issues throughout the delivery process, ensure efficient transportation operations in real-time, and streamline distribution.
 By applying, for example, RFID tagging, supply chain managers can accurately monitor and track inventory and product information.
-Therefore, having the opportunity to analyze all essential metrics (carriers, ship-to locations, contract details) and synchronize devices in real-time, retailers are empowered to increase asset utilization and enhance productivity.
+Therefore, having the opportunity to analyze all essential metrics (carriers, ship-to locations, contact details) and synchronize devices in real-time, retailers are empowered to increase asset utilization and enhance productivity.

 2. Predictive analytics and AI.
 Big data analytics leveraged with AI systems provide retailers with analytical predictions on sales trends and fluctuations.
 With predictive analytics, supply chain managers get the opportunity to forecast inventory demands, pricing distortion, shipment delays, etc. Possessing such predictive information, retailers can significantly lower costs.
 For instance, knowing how much is needed to optimize stocking shelves, will help prevent wasting the products.